Andrew McNaughton: Chief of the General staff

-The Canadian historian Colonel John English wrote on the whole that McNaughton for all his intelligence and drive had a deleterious effect on the Canadian military, describing him as a general who was so caught up in his scientific studies that he neglected military issues.
+The Canadian historian Colonel John English wrote that McNaughton, for all his intelligence and drive, had an overall deleterious effect on the Canadian military, describing him as a general who was so caught up in his scientific studies that he neglected military issues.
 McNaughton shared the long-standing hostility felt by most Canadians to a professional army and believed that a well-trained militia was all that was needed.
-In 1931, McNaughton forcefully stated his belief that "a Citizen Militia...is the proper type of Land Defence Force for Canada" with the "permanent force militia" as the professional army was euphemistically described was to serve as the "instructional corps" for the militia.
-McNaughton did not see the importance of training officers for the operational level of war, writing that the "foundations of military efficiency" were the education of Canadian men and the "creation of a national spirit" suitable for war, writing that "technical efficiency in the various arms and services...would readily follow" as that all was required to prepare for war was "merely a matter of drill and training combined with careful selection of suitable material".
-Reflecting his strongly scientific bent, McNaughton wrote what was needed were officers well trained in science like himself and that for "a highly scientific army requiring highly trained personnel...[could] be best obtained quite outside the army itself".
+In 1931, McNaughton forcefully stated his belief that "a Citizen Militia...is the proper type of Land Defence Force for Canada," and that the "permanent force militia" (a euphemism for the professional army) should serve as the "instructional corps" for the militia.
+McNaughton did not see the importance of training officers for the operational level of war, writing that the "foundations of military efficiency" were the education of Canadian men and that the "creation of a national spirit" suitable for war: he argued that the "technical efficiency in the various arms and services... would readily follow," for all that was required to prepare for war was "...merely a matter of drill and training combined with careful selection of suitable material".
+Reflecting his strongly scientific bent, McNaughton wrote what was needed were officers well trained in science like himself and that "a highly scientific army requiring highly trained personnel...[could] be best obtained quite outside the army itself".
 One consequence of this way of viewing war was that McNaughton cut the funding for the training of infantry and cavalry officers while ensuring the majority of the officer training went to those in artillery, engineer and signals branches.
 As a result, the majority of officers holding senior positions in the Canadian Army in World War II were artillerymen, engineers and signals men.
 As early as 1933 there were complaints from infantry officers that "the gunners" as artillerymen were known were monopolizing the senior positions as McNaughton himself was a "gunner".
 In 1932, Brigadier James Sutherland Brown wrote about McNaughton: "the C.G.S is a super-engineer and college professor by profession.
 He is a gunner in the Canadian Militia and, technically, he is a good one.
 He is cold, calculating, touchy, and determined to pursue his own schemes, inclined to do everything himself and will not take advice".
 McNaughton insisted that officers seeking high command attend courses at the Imperial Defence College which provided much training for questions of grand strategy.
-English described McNaughton as having neglected the study for war on the operational level, which did not interest him in the same way that grand strategy and science did.
+English described McNaughton as having neglected the study of war on the operational level, which did not interest him in the same way that grand strategy and science did.